hazelcast/hazelcast-jet/site/docs/design-docs/015-mqtt-connector.md

 MQTT 5 brings new features like `Shared subscriptions` and `Time to live` for messages and client sessions and many more.
-While these new features looks promising, I couldn't find any information regarding the adoption rate of MQTT 5.
-The only java client supports MQTT 5 is `HiveMQ Client` and for other languages I've found only a single library or none at all.
+While these new features look promising, I couldn't find any information regarding the adoption rate of MQTT 5.
+The only java client supports MQTT 5 is `HiveMQ Client` and for other languages, I've found only a single library or none at all.

 ## MQTT Connector